 Instructions

 - Rinse the rice: Always rinse rice before you cook it.
-This helps removes excess starch (surface stars and keeps it from sticking together.
+This helps remove excess starch (surface stars and keeps it from sticking together.
 Rinsing gets rid of any dirt.

-- Water To Rice Ratio: We shared the detailed recipe on how to steam rice a few days back which covers in detail information of everything about how to steam rice along with the water to rice ratio for each type of rice.
-Check how to steam rice post for details.
-For long grain rice, use a 1:2 ratio.
+- Use a 1:2 ratio.
 For every 1 cup long grain rice, add 2 cups of liquids.
 Add liquid of your choice – water or chicken stock to pack in more flavors.
 For the vegetarian option, use vegetable stock.

 - Scrape rice sticking to the side of the pan into the liquid.

-- Simmer and Cook: Simmer flame to medium-low heat and bring water to boil.Pro-Tip: it’s important to cook rice at the correct temperatures.
+- Reduce flame to medium-low heat and bring water to boil.Pro-tip: it’s important to cook rice at the correct temperatures.
 If cooked on high heat, water will evaporate very quickly preventing the rice from absorbing the liquids, thus your rice won’t get cooked as desired.

 - Cook uncovered until the water level drops below the surface of the rice.
 Then reduce the flame to low.
 Now cover the pan with a lid (when almost 90% of water is absorbed simmer and cook for about 12 minutes.Note: Heat should be at its lowest temperature.
 Else rice will begin to burn at the bottom.